Fast, not so furious? Europe wrestles with electric scooters

 They will be subject to same local rules as for bicycles, which means they will have to have lights and helmets will be mandatory for underage riders.

-Danica Kirka in London, Aritz Parra in Madrid, Raf Casert and Lorne Cook in Brussels, Frank Jordans in Berlin, Dolores Hinkley in Rome and Dusan Stojanovic in Belgrade contributed.
+Danica Kirka in London, Aritz Parra in Madrid, Raf Casert and Lorne Cook in Brussels, Frank Jordans in Berlin, Dolores Hinkley in Rome, Mike Corder in the Netherlands and Dusan Stojanovic in Belgrade contributed.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.